There are many different types of anxiety disorder.

 It is common to have other conditions such as depression or other anxiety disorders if you have GAD.

-Panic disorder symptoms can include the following:
+Panic disorder symptoms can include:

 - An overwhelming sense of dread or fear